microsoft/DeepSpeed/blogs/deepspeed-fastgen/README.md

 <div align="center">
   <img src="assets/images/token_latency.png" alt="" width="400"/><br>

   *Figure 5: Per-Token generation Latency of Llama 2 70B/A100-80GB using tensor parallelism across 4 A100-80GB GPUs, 16 clients.
-A normal distribution was applied to prompt and generation lengths with averages of 2600 and 128, respectively, and a 30% variance.
-A normal distribution was applied to prompt and generation lengths with averages of 2600 and 128, respectively, and a 30% variance*
+A normal distribution was applied to prompt and generation lengths with averages of 2600 and 128, respectively, and a 30% variance.*
 </div><br>